SeekNet: Improved Human Instance Segmentation and Tracking via Reinforcement Learning Based Optimized Robot Relocation: Related Work

 \subsection{Human Detection}

 For social navigation, the problem of occlusion is more pronounced because of frequent human-human interaction, even in a sparse crowd~\cite{socnav2,dorbala2020can}.
 For pedestrians, detection in such complex scenarios is usually achieved by using pose estimation techniques~\cite{bhattacharya2019take, bhattacharya2020step}.
 These networks are two-stage networks where the first stage extracts the skeleton information.
-The second stage combines the pixel classification and poses information to generate a pixel map of individual humans.
+The second stage combines pixel classification and poses information to generate a pixel map of individual humans.
 The approaches by ~\cite{zhang2019pose2seg,tripathi2017pose2instance} generate accurate masks even with heavy occlusion.
-Though the results are very promising, these networks are computationally intensive, and the execution time exponentially increases with the number of humans in the scene.
-Thus these methods are not suitable for integrating with a navigation scheme where real-time execution is necessary.
-To this end, our algorithm, \algoname uses simpler instance segmentation methods and leverages the movement capability of robots to achieve occlusion free masks.
+Though the results are promising, these networks are computationally intensive, and the execution time exponentially increases with the number of humans in the scene.
+Thus these methods are unsuitable for integrating with a navigation scheme where real-time execution is necessary.
+To this end, our algorithm, \algoname uses a computationally efficient instance segmentation approach and leverages the movement capability of robots to achieve occlusion-free masks.